November 7-9, 2025

 Leadership Requirements

-• Every adult at camp must have a copy of their Safeguarding Youth Training certificate taken online at my.scouting.org within the last 2 years.
+• Every adult at camp must have a copy of their Safeguarding Youth Training certificate taken online at my.scouting.org.

 • Every Arrow of Light Scout must be under the supervision of a registered leader or their parent or legal guardian at all times.